damiant/dust/roadmap.md

 # Roadmap

-- Keyword - Burning Man - Guide, Map, Art, Camps and Events
-- Art has url property to link to browser etc

 ## Check In
 - Check In Button - For events, add to check in history on the more tab
 - Only show check in if distance = near and event is between start and end